-and, as part of his return to duty physical conducted on April 1, 1987, was required to submit a urine sample.
+and, as part of his return to duty physical conducted on April 10, 1987, was required to submit a urine sample.
 Carrier was subsequently notified by Roche Biomedical Laboratories, the company that performs all of Carrier's drug screen urinalysis work, that Claimant's specimen allegedly tested positive for cannabinoids.

-In accordance with Carrier's policy on drugs, Claimant was medically disqualified from service by letter dated April 7, 1987 from Carrier's Medical Director.
+In accordance with Carrier's policy on drugs, Claimant was medically disqualified from service by letter dated April 20, 1987 from Carrier's Medical Director.
 Claimant was instructed therein to provide a negative urine sample within 45 days.
 In addition, the Medical Director recommended in this letter that Claimant contact Carrier's employee counselor and follow any recommendations that the counselor might make on Claimant's behalf.
 The Medical Director further advised that if Claimant entered a counselor-approved educational or treatment program, the time period for providing a negative urine sample could be extended.

 Claimant did not enter the Carrier sponsored treatment program.
-On April 13, 1987, Claimant provided another specimen which also allegedly tested positive for cannabinoids and amphetamines.
-Claimant then provided a third specimen within the 45 day period which tested negative.
-Claimant was therefore qualified by Carrier for return to duty on May 26, 1987, subject to his remaining free of prohibited drugs as demonstrated in unannounced periodic follow-up testing.
+On May 5, 1987, however, Claimant provided another specimen which tested negative.
+Accordingly, Carrier qualified Claimant to return to duty on May 11, 1987 subject to his remaining free of prohibited drugs as demonstrated in unannounced periodic follow-up testing.

-On July 2, 1987, Claimant provided a specimen for periodic

-follow-up testing.
-The specimen allegedly proved positive for cannabinoids and opiates (codeine).
+On July 2, 1987, Claimant provided a specimen for periodic follow-up testing.
+The specimen allegedly proved positive for cannabinoids.

 By notice dated July 27, 1987, Claimant was notified to attend a hearing in connection with charges concerning his alleged failure to comply with Carrier's drug testing policy.
-Claimant was present at the hearing and represented by the Organization.
+Claimant was present and represented by the Organization.
 Following the hearing, Claimant was notified by Notice of Discipline dated September 9, 1987 of his dismissal in all capacities for failing to comply with Carrier's drug testing policy.

-Carrier's drug testing policy, insofar as it is applicable to this case and all cases now before this Board; was unilaterally established and set forth in a letter from Carrier's Chairman and Chief Executive Officer to employees dated February 20, 1987.
+Carrier's drug testing policy, insofar as it is applicable to this case and all cases now before this Board, was unilaterally established and set forth in a letter from Carrier's Chairman and Chief Executive Officer to employees dated February 20, 1987.
 Carrier's Chairman stated therein that "safety is inconsistent with the use of illegal drugs by any employee, because such use endangers the welfare and safety of other employees and the public.
 Accordingly, Conrail is establishing a policy on drugs which is an enhancement of our current medical practice and standards.
 A summary of that policy is included with this letter...".
 The referenced policy summary which was attached to the letter stated the following: